tjdarosa/desafio-tunts.rocks/README.md

 The other one is "npm start", that will run the index.js file, starting the application.

-Both commands need to be executed in the same directory that contains the project files.
+Both commands need to be executed in the same directory that contain the project files.

 The .xlsx file generated will be in the same directory of the project folder.